Undergraduate Awards

 The George Fredrickson Award For Excellence in Honors Research is presented to students whose honors thesis demonstrate the academic rigor and commitment to justice that George Fredrickson believed were necessary dimensions of scholarship.
 Fredrickson’s scholarship focused on the history of white supremacy with an eye toward abolishing its grip on U.S. culture and a founding member of CCSRE.

-We encourage you to check out Evan's podcast series on Soundcloud here.
+We encourage you to check out Mahina's honors thesis here.

 Past Recipients of the George M. Fredrickson Award for Excellence in Honors Research